PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 All of your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.

-## Pattern 1 - "One-shot Window" - Read a window one time then close it
+## Pattern 1 A - "One-shot Window" - Read a window one time then close it

 This will be the most common pattern you'll follow if you are not using an "event loop" (not reading the window multiple times).
 The window is read and closed.